tokuhirom/obsidian-2hop-links-plugin/README.md

 # Obsidian Advanced Links Plugin

+This plugin adds links to other pages at the bottom of the editor.
 With this plugin, you can roam the digital garden freely.

 ## Show links under the editor.